 Other Investment Opportunities in The Bahamas

-If investment funds or real estate don’t pique your interest, there are still plenty of other options for investing in The Bahamas.
-That said, the Bahamian government does restrict the operation of certain businesses to Bahamian citizens.
+If investment funds or real estate don’t pique your interest, there are still plenty of other options for Bahamas investments.
+That said, the Bahamian government does restrict some local and international business categories to Bahamian citizens.